OpenTechStrategies/streetcrm/docs/HOWTO.md

   - The first and last name and email address are not entirely necessary, but could be good for record-keeping purposes.
   - If a user logs in and sees the message "You don't have permission to edit anything," then he or she has not been added to a group and needs an administrator to make that change to his or her user profile.

-### Groups
-- Groups are not available to anyone except superusers.
-There shouldn't be any need to edit them or to add new groups.

 # Miscellaneous #

-- missing data report
-- search
-- advanced search
+- Basic and advanced search